LONG POND, Pa. — When the average NASCAR fan thinks of Jimmie Johnson, indomitability and seven Cup championships come to mind.

 “Any athlete, it doesn’t matter the sport that you’re in, when you have a dry spell of this type, this scenario for a long stretch of time, it’s tough on you.
 And it’s been tough on me.
 The cool thing is, though, I continue to wake up every morning and pinch myself I drive a racecar for a living.
 This is a sport I get to make a career; start as a hobby.”

 There is room for optimism, though.
 Johnson and crew chief Chad Knaus believe they are starting to get a grip on the new Camaro and that impression showed in flashes last weekend at New Hampshire.
-Johnson finished 10th, his first top 10 in over a month at the first Pocono race 55 days ago.
+Johnson finished 10th, his first top 10 in over a month since the first Pocono race 55 days ago.

 “I think last weekend was a strong indicator that we’re heading the right direction,” Johnson said.
 “We’ve had various of high spots along the way. … We continue to see high spots, or things that are very motivating for us, the excitement we bring to the track each week.”